An affordable studio-quality preamp. Great noise reduction for recording vocals and voice overs. 1 channel, solid state.

 Warm Audio TB12

 High quality recordings, various tones, phantom power, and capacitor select.
-1 channel, solid state
+1 channel, solid state.
+For amateurs and pros recording vocals and instruments

 Grace Design m101

 Clear sound, 12-position rotary gain switch, 3 outputs, universal compatibility.
-1 channel, solid state
+1 channel, solid state.
+Nice mic preamp for recording vocals and instruments

 Dual mono transformer-based mic preamp, variable impedance selector, high-pass filter.
-2 channel, solid state
+2 channel, solid state.
+Best for voice-overs and vocals

 Pricey, warm and versatile, with a high-voltage dual transformer and 4 band equalizer.
 1 channel, tube.